Skip to content

 Where to Order

 Death certificates in Indiana are issued by the Indiana State Department of Health, Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Indiana State Department of Health, Vital Records